Table of Contents

 I expect you to behave while you are in class.
 This means that cell phones must be turned off during class time, and sleeping, eating (in any way other than discreetly), and resting your feet on the desk in front of you are forbidden.
 Anyone who violates these rules will be asked to leave.

-We are available to answer emails during normal business hours (Monday-Friday, 9 am to 5 pm).
-All emails must be sent to the course email account: email@example.com.
-If you send us an email, you must use correct grammar and punctuation, without typographical errors.
-Otherwise, we will not reply or acknowledge receipt.
+I am available to answer emails during normal business hours (Monday-Friday, 9 am to 5 pm).
+If you send me an email, you must use correct grammar and punctuation, without typographical errors.
+Otherwise, I will not reply or acknowledge receipt.
 Emails must also begin with a salutation that doesn't include the word "Hey" and end with your name and student number.

 The last row of the room is prioritized for laptop users.
 All laptop users must sit in the last row unless it is full, in which case the next-to the-last row also will be opened to laptop use.
 No laptop use is permitted in any other row (unless you can verify with a doctor's note that your eyesight requires that you use a laptop and sit in a closer row).